patrick330602/tltk/README.md

 # tltk

 Tiny Little Toolkit.
-Just as its same says. it's a tiny little toolkit.
+Just as its name says. it's a tiny little toolkit.